UzL-ITS/pethmr.github.io/workpackages.md

 **WP Lead:** This work package is led by ITS.

-**Result:** System that enables autonomous further development of automatic pentration testing and honeypot; effectiveness analysis.
+**Result:** System that enables autonomous further development of automatic penetration testing and honeypot; effectiveness analysis.

 <a name=wp5></a>
 ## Work package 5: Patch generation